The Rose of Persia: Background and original production

 When the Gilbert and Sullivan partnership collapsed after the production of The Gondoliers in 1889, impresario Richard D'Oyly Carte struggled to find successful new works for the Savoy Theatre.
 He was able to bring Gilbert and Sullivan together briefly for two more operas (Utopia, Limited and The Grand Duke), neither of which was a great success.
 He also paired Sullivan with several other librettists, but none of the resulting operas were particularly successful.
 Carte's other new pieces for the Savoy in the 1890s had done no better.
 In Basil Hood, Sullivan finally found a congenial new collaborator, giving the Savoy its first significant success since the early 1890s.
-Sullivan worked together on the new piece, originally entitled Hassan, over the summer of 1899.
+Sullivan and Hood worked together on the new piece, originally entitled Hassan, over the summer of 1899.
 Unlike W. S. Gilbert, Hood did not direct his own works, and the Savoy's stage manager, Richard Barker, acted as stage director.
 Costumes were designed by Percy Anderson.